 - 1978 - Woodloes acquired by the City and opened as a museum

 - 1890 - Original Church with a Chimney was built on Albany Hwy and a reproduction is in the grounds of Woodloes.

 Here's a glimpse of what life was like back then

 An extract from “Childhood Recollections of Mary Cowle" (nee Bird) Francis Bird’s daughter.
 Press play to hear teh audio spoken by Kathrine Healy

 The Homestead’s underwent conversation work in 2018/19 to replace the 25 year old she-oak shingle roof with a short sheet galvanised corrugated iron roof (which was infact used on Woodloes Homestead in the past).
 Other work included new gutters, downpipes and improvements to the Homestead’s weather tightness and fire resistance.
 This work will conserve the building fabric of the Woodloes Homestead preventing further degradation and manage on-going maintenance costs.

 Images courtesy of Local History Collection

-Opened by the Canning Districts Historical Society on two Sunday afternoons each month (except January), visitors are able to get lost trawling through memorabilia and Victorian times past.
+Opened by the Canning Districts Historical Society on the 1st and 3rd Sunday of each month (closed December, January and February), visitors are able to get lost trawling through memorabilia and Victorian times past.
 A reconstruction of a local church is also located within the grounds and the whole site is available for wedding ceremonies and similar functions.